idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 ## NPC Activation

 NPCs and server scripts can call `S_` modules directly — no remote involved.
-Require the module and call its functions with a plain args table:
+Require the module and call its functions with a plain args table.
+The module runs on the server and replicates to clients exactly the same way it would for a player.

 ```lua
 -- Script parented to an NPC model